Skip to content

 Organisation roles include organisation-wide authorizations (as definied for the OpenOlat instance).
 The organisation roles are assigned in the user administration.

-- Administrator: The administrator has module and function management and has access to all areas of the system e.g. user management, catalog management, curriculum management, lectures management, except the administration page.
+• Administrator: The administrator has module and function management and has access to all areas of the system e.g. user management, catalog management, course planner, except the administration page.
 This role can be limited to an organization.
 The administrator can delete users and also grant other people the right to manage the catalogue.

 Note

 The mentioned roles represent options to give normal users organisation-wide extensive additional rights.
 Usually an appropriate role composition is selected for an OpenOlat instance and not all specific roles are assigned.
 Typical is a combination of user, author and administrator or system administrator.
-Additional roles result from the structure of the respective institution and the use of certain tools such as Curriculum or Absences.
+Additional roles result from the structure of the respective institution and the use of certain tools such as Course Planner.
 It is therefore possible that not all potential OpenOlat roles are used in your instance.

 If you have any questions regarding the role management please contact the support of your own OpenOlat instance.